denomite/TaskManagerAPI/README.md

 JWT: Implemented for secure login and token-based authentication.

 Middleware: Protects API endpoints by verifying JWT tokens passed in HTTP headers.

+Role-Based Access Control (RBAC):

+-   Regular Users: Can create and manage only their own tasks.

+-   Admins: Can manage all tasks and users.

 -   Error Handling: